jahir9991/twitte/README.md

 ## Build

-First need to install all dependencies with `npm install` or  `yarn install`
+First, need to install all dependencies with `npm install` or  `yarn install`

 Run `npm run build` or  `yarn build`  to build the project.

 The build artifacts will be stored in the `dist/` directory.

 ## Further help